HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_msgregs.md

 |Resolution|Verify that the URI is correct and that the service has the appropriate credentials.

 ### Base.1.0.AccountForSessionNoLongerExists
-The account for current session is removed and the current session is also removed.
+The account for the current session is removed, and the current session is also removed.

 | | |
 |:---|:---|
-|Message Format|"The account for the session is removed and the current session is also removed."
+|Message Format|"The account for the current session is removed, and the current session is also removed."
 |Severity|OK
 |Resolution|Attempt to connect using a valid account.